vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1992 Coins from EraṇExcavations: A Chronological Analysiṣin: Macdowall, ḌW. et al. (eds.), Indian Numismatics, History, Art, and Culture.
 Essays in the

-Honour of Dr P.L.
-Gupta.
+Honour of Dr P.ḶGupta.
 Delhi.

 Bajpai, K.D. & ṢK.
 Pandey